-Now the next event is unique – The Club offers personalised check in and out – in your room – no hotel lobby!
-Entrance is via Mr & Mrs Maxwell’s café style Restaurant.
+Now the next event is unique – The Club offers personalized check in and out – in your room – no hotel lobby!
+Entrance is via Mr. & Mrs. Maxwell’s café style Restaurant.

 We ‘check in’ to our hotel room, and literally deposit our luggage (as it is getting late and we are famished), and head out to join the crowded streets.

-The Club recently underwent a major facelift, and now tells the story of a mythical couple “Mr and Mrs Maxwell” who are travelling the world (a bit like us), and return from their journey to stay at The Club.
+The Club recently underwent a major facelift, and now tells the story of a mythical couple “Mr. and Mrs. Maxwell” who are traveling the world (a bit like us), and return from their journey to stay at The Club.
 So the interior design reflects the eclectic mix of decorations they have collected from their world journey.
 Now I can relate to that!
 That is exactly how I feel here – like it is ‘home away from home’.

 Combining luxury and comfort and is where old meets new, it’s suitable either for families, singles, couples, or business people.

 It is a boutique hotel with only 20 guest rooms including two suites.
 The Club Rooms are around 28 sq.m., while the two club suites are around 41 sq.m.
 So the rooms are bigger than regular hotels in Singapore (because Singapore is a city rather strapped for space with much of the land now reclaimed from the sea.)